yanwing61/PantryManagementBudgetApp2/README.md

 ## Pantry Management and Budgeting App

 Welcome to the Pantry Management and Budgeting App!
-This web application is designed to help you manage your pantry items, track your expenses, and maintain a budget for your household.
-This document will provide you with an overview of the identity models used in the application.
+This web application is designed to help you manage your inventory of pantry items, track your expenses, and maintain a budget.

 ##### Custom Entities